Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary

-A balance must be reached between a simple coil design and accuracy in reproducing the desired plasma shape.
+When optimizing coils, a balance must be reached between a simple coil design and accuracy in reproducing the desired plasma shape.
 REGCOIL \citep{landreman2017} uses a current potential approximation to formulate this optimization as a linear least-squares system with a regularization factor balancing the coil complexity and plasma surface accuracy.
 The surface current on the coil winding surface is taken to be of the form,

-where $\Phi$ is the current potential and $\boldsymbol{\hat{n}}'$ is the unit normal vector to the coil surface.
+where $\Phi$ is the current potential and $\boldsymbol{\hat{n}}'$ is the outward unit normal vector to the coil surface.
 The surface current is then divergence-free and tangential to the coil surface.
 Since the gradient and level curves of the current potential are perpendicular and on the coil surface, the surface current flows along the level curves of the current potential.
 The discrete coil shapes are then determined by taking a selection of level curves of the current potential, or streamlines of $\bm{K}$.
 These level curves will be closer together in regions of high current density, implying a reduction of the discrete coil-coil separation.

-This current potential has secular terms and a single valued term.
-The single valued component of the current potential can be expanded as a sine series over the coil surface under the assumption of stellarator symmetry \citep{Dewar1998}.
+This current potential has secular terms and a single-valued term.
+The single-valued component of the current potential can be expanded as a sine series over the coil surface under the assumption of stellarator symmetry \citep{Dewar1998}.
 The current potential then has the form,

 where $G$ and $I$ are currents which link the coil surface poloidally and toroidally, $\theta'$ is a poloidal angle, and $\zeta'$ is a toroidal angle.

 We consider two figures of merit,